emilps/fjelltg/src/pages/solutions/2020-03-23-meal-cooler.md

 subtitle: Cooling of meal products
 featuredimage: /img/mealcooler-2.png
 mainquote: >-
-  We design and manufacture meal cooler system specially adopted for the local requirements.
+  We design and manufacture meal cooler system specially adapted for the local requirements.
 description1: "To avoid condensation in dried fishmeal, it is important to have correct cooling - before storing in tanks, sacks or bigbags.\r\n\nWe offer solutions every need - whether it is in warm regions (Asia) or on fishing boats designed for fishing in Arctic regions.\n\nIn sensitive areas with restricted cooling water supply and high ambient temperatures it can be challenging to meet local requirements for emissions to water and air, and for such applications we have developed a special indirectly cooled air hygienic air cooler system."
 infobox1: >-